Haifan Lin

 Haifan Lin (林海帆 (Lín Hǎifān)) is a Chinese-born American stem cell biologist.
 He is the Eugene Higgins Chair Professor of Cell Biology at Yale University and the founding Director of the Yale Stem Cell Center.
 He previously founded and directed the Stem Cell Research Program at Duke University.
-Recognized for his significant contributions to stem cell research, he was elected to the US National Academy of Sciences and American Academy of Arts and Sciences in 2018.
+Recognized for his significant contributions to stem cell research, he was elected to the US National Academy of Sciences and American Academy of Arts and Sciences in 2018, the Chinese Academy of Sciences as a Foreign Member in 2021, and the US National Academy of Medicine in 2024.

 Biography

 Lin was born in Dongtou, Wenzhou, Zhejiang, China.
 In 1982, he graduated from Fudan University in Shanghai with a bachelor's degree in biochemistry.
 He moved to the United States to pursue graduate studies at Cornell University and earned his PhD in 1990 in genetics and development.
 He subsequently worked as a Jane Coffin Childs Fellow for Medical Research at the Carnegie Institution for Science.

 In 1994, he became a faculty member of Duke University School of Medicine, and later established the Stem Cell Research Program in 2005.
 In 2006, Lin moved to Yale University, where he founded the Yale Stem Cell Center and served as its director.
 He is also the Eugene Higgins Chair Professor of Cell Biology, Professor of Genetics, of Obstetrics, Gynecology, & Reproductive Sciences, and of Dermatology at Yale School of Medicine.

 From 2014 to 2022, Lin served concurrently as the adjunct founding dean of ShanghaiTech University's School of Life Science and Technology in China, while retaining his positions at Yale.

 Lin's work is focused on the self-renewing mechanism of stem cells, especially the small-RNA-mediated gene regulation mechanism.
 His research uses Drosophila germline stem cells, mouse germline stem cells, and mouse embryonic stem cells as models.
 He also studies germline development and stem cell-related cancers.

 Lin is recognized for his contributions to stem cell and developmental biology research, especially for his discoveries of the Piwi/Argonaute (AGO) gene family and the Piwi-interacting RNAs (piRNAs), and for contributing to the demonstration of asymmetric stem cell division and to the proof of the stem cell niche theory.
 The journal Science named the discovery of piRNAs as one of the ten most important breakthroughs in 2006.
 In recent years, he demonstrated the crucial roles of the Piwi-piRNA pathway in epigenetic programming and post-transcriptional regulation of mRNA and lncRNA (see Select Bibliography).